 A regional Best of Fair winner from Westwood H.S. won 1st place at Intel ISEF in Cellular & Molecular Biology (Molecular Genetics of Alcohol Addiction: A Novel Role of Diazepam-Binding Proteins) and Best of Category; his research was published in a national industry magazine.

 Russell Cowen serves a Fair Director.
 In 2012, Mr. Cowen designed and implemented an online registration and paperwork submission system that makes compliance with ISEF rules much easier and saves thousands of pieces of paper each year.
-The online registration is now used by all regional fairs in Texas and the Texas Science and Engineering Fair.
+The online registration is now used by all regional fairs in Texas and the Texas Science and Engineering Fair as well as regional fairs in Alabama, Florida, Georgia Louisana, New York and Virginia.

 Intel ISEF renamed the Zoology category to Animal Sciences and the Botany category to Plant Sciences.
 Both categories saw a sharp increase in participation.